AdobeDocs/experience-platform.en/help/data-prep/home.md

 ## Data handling

-Data Prep can robustly handles different formats of data ingested into Platform.
+Data Prep can robustly handle different formats of data ingested into Platform.
 To learn more about how Data Prep handles different data types, please read the [data handling overview](./data-handling.md).

 ## Next steps